-Jeweled Tabbouleh is a joyful cracked wheat salad studded with colorful, gem-like fruits and nuts…if your body is a temple, this is definitely something you’ll want to invite inside ;)
+My Jeweled Tabbouleh Salad is a healthy Mediterranean cracked wheat recipe studded with colorful, gem-like dried fruits and nuts.
+This festive no mayo whole grain salad is perfect for both holiday tables and working lunches alike.
+If your body is a temple, this is definitely something you’ll want to invite inside 😉

 This recipe has been hanging out in my head for too long, I’m so glad I finally brought it to life.
 How could you not fall for this dish?
 Tabbouleh on its own is amazing, it’s one of my all time favorite salads, but when you top it with colorful bits of sweetness and crunch, you’ve got something extra special.
 It’s wonderful for holidays and gatherings because it keeps well, travels well, and it pretties up any table.
 But my family fell for it hard, so it makes regular appearances on the dinner table here.
 Tonight we’re having ours with chicken kebobs